Norfolk is a beautiful rural county, home to vast coastlines, stretches of woodland, and the peaceful hum of wildlife surrounding the Norfolk Broads.

 If you are looking to explore Norfolk, our Norfolk Trails are a great place to start.

 Each of the Norfolk Trails will guide you along a different route, showing you some of the most interesting areas in Norfolk, as well as ideas about where to go and places to explore along the way.

 You can either follow a trail from start to finish, or you can use it as a rough guide with the option to dip in and out of the trail depending on your mood.
-This way you can set off knowing that you are heading in the direction of interesting attractions, relaxing places to stay, and plenty of places where you can get something tasty eat and drink.
+This way you can set off knowing that you are heading in the direction of interesting attractions, relaxing places to stay, and plenty of places from relaxed Norfolk pubs to fine dining restaurants where you can get something tasty eat and drink.

 All the Trails in Norfolk have individual themes, so whether you’re looking for hiking trails, nature trails, or walking routes, you can easily find a trail that suits your interests.